openimsdk/open-im-server/deployments/Readme.md

 #### Minio:

-Update the `minio-root-user` and `minio-root-password` value in `minio-secret.yml` to your MinIO access key and secret key encoded in base64.
+Update the `minio-root-user` and `minio-root-password` value in `minio-secret.yml` to your MinIO accessKeyID and secretAccessKey encoded in base64.

 ```yaml
 apiVersion: v1